MobiApp121/PressBooks-MobiAp121-Publishing/README.md

 Requirements
 ------------

-PressBooks works with PHP 5.4.X and WordPress 3.5.1 Lower versions are not supported.
+This version works with PHP 5.6.X and WordPress 3.6, non other are supported.

 Disclaimers
 -----------

-The PressBooks plugin is supplied "as is" and all use is at your own risk.
+The PressBooks/MobiApp121 plugin is supplied "as is" and all use is at your own risk.

 More Details
 ------------

-See readme.txt for installation details.
+See readme.txt for specific installation details, relevant to this version.
+If you would like to hire us to install a platform for you, please [email us](mailto:info@mobiapp121.com)